 First of all, choose the right server.
-A server which has a good CPU, adequate RAM, ample storage and load balancing qualities can be said as a good quality hosting server.
-By this, we mean that the server should be able to handle hundreds or thousands of queries per second at the time of peak traffic and resume to normal when the traffic is low.
-Remember, the quality of scalability without compromising performance is must to check while choosing the server.
-So, now when you have chosen the server, don't think this the end, the hiccups are bound to happen later.
+A server which has a good CPU, adequate RAM, ample storage and load-balancing qualities can be said as a good quality hosting server.
+By this, we mean that the server should be able to handle hundreds or thousands of queries per second at the time of peak traffic and resume normally when the traffic is low.
+Remember, the quality of scalability without compromising performance is a must to check while choosing the server.
+So, now that you have chosen the server, don't think this is the end, the hiccups are bound to happen later.
 It is always better to be prepared for it from the start.
 Here are the ways to optimise your server performance.

-Cache the content: Caching involve several strategies; preprocessing content for fast delivery when needed, storing content on faster devices, storing content closer to the client or a combination of these.
+Caching involves several strategies; preprocessing content for fast delivery when needed, storing content on faster devices, storing content closer to the client or a combination of these.
 The sole purpose of it is to provide the client with the content faster.
 Even if a user hasn’t recently accessed a file and it is stored in the browser cache, that content can be cached on a server nearest to the user instead of making a trans-continental transfer.
 Thus, if it is done well then the loading speed and user engagement will increase drastically.

-Optimise SSL and TLS: Secure Socket Layer (SSL) and its successor Transport Layer Security (TLS) have become an important criterion by Google for higher ranking.
+Secure Socket Layer (SSL) and its successor Transport Layer Security (TLS) have become an important criterion by Google for higher ranking.
 Although it slows down the performance and speed greatly but is essential as it encrypts the data transported from origin servers to users for the purpose of site security.
 Optimising them is very important in order to keep the app functioning at a high speed.
 Using open SSL, running on standard commodity hardware, session tickets, session caching, OCSP stapling and IDs are some ways to accomplish this.

 Thus, developing a feature-rich app is easier but maintaining it later is a task.
 Take all the above steps to ensure that your app server is in sync with your requirements, only then you will be able to deliver a great experience to your app users.